-Retired Military Dogs Will Be Returned to Handlers in the US
+Retired Military Returned to Handlers in the US

-It's a great day for military heroes on both ends of the leash.
-President Obama recently signed a gigantic defense-spending bill.
-So what does that have to do with animals?
-Included in that bill was a provision that will allow U.S. military dogs to be returned to the United States upon their retirement and gives their military handlers first chance to adopt them!
+Former President Obama signed a gigantic defense-spending bill.
+So what did that have to do with animals?
+Included in that bill was a provision that allowed U.S. military dogs to be returned to the United States upon their retirement and gave their military handlers first chance to adopt them!
 Previously, U.S. military dogs could be retired overseas, which made them civilians and thus ineligible for military transport home to the U.S. The American Humane Association estimates each military dog saves the lives of between 150-200 servicemen and women by detecting IEDs and hidden weapons.
 It's a bonus that reuniting working dogs with their handlers can help both veterans overcome wartime trauma and readjust to civilian life.

 Gifts for the Elderly Pet Owners